dgilbertsei/media_acquiadam/README.md

 The [Media: Acquia DAM module](https://www.drupal.org/project/media_acquiadam) provides similar functionality to this module for users of Acquia DAM Classic.
 It is important to ensure you use Media: Acquia DAM if you are a user of Acquia DAM Classic service and this module if you use the newer Acquia DAM service.

-## Module installation snd configuration
+## Module installation and configuration

 Download and install the acquiadam module and all dependencies.
 [See here for help with installing modules](https://www.drupal.org/docs/extending-drupal/installing-modules).